JohnCoene/grapher/docs/docs/get-started.md

 ## Gexf

-If you pass a character string to `character` string as first argument this is assumed to be the path to either a `.gexf` or a `.gv` file.
+If you pass a `character` string as first argument it is assumed to be the path to either a `.gexf` or a `.gv` file.
 It could in fact also be a `json` file, but that is demonstrated later as it only applies to the [Shiny](https://shiny.rstudio.com/) framework.

 These are particularly useful if you are importing graph data from another software such as [Gephi](https://gephi.org/) or [GraphViz](https://www.graphviz.org/).

+It must be noted however, that some features of the package will not be available using this method.
+The files are read in R and passed to the JavaScript front end, they are interpreted by grapher, therefore things such as [scaling](scale_node_color.md) functions will not work.
+These visual aspects should therefore be computed beforehand.

 ```r
 graph("http://gephi.org/datasets/LesMiserables.gexf")